 On this blog you'll find pages and pages dedicated to all the wonderful dogs and cats who have been part of our family, including our current group of furry troublemakers.
 Leo was rescued from a dog meat farm in Korea and flew halfway around the world to find a home with us, Lily was a street dog rescued from Puerto Rico.
 Billy, our adorable tuxedo cat, was found roaming the streets of Virginia.
 Kala Jamoon, our resident black cat, simply wandered off the streets to settle into our hearts and home.

 I update Holy Cow! several times each week, so be sure to check back often for updates.
-You can also follow Holy Cow! on Facebook, Pinterest, Google Plus and Twitter to keep up with what's cooking here.
+You can sign up to get new recipes by email (top or in the sidebar).
+And you can follow Holy Cow! on Facebook, Pinterest, Instagram and Twitter to keep up with what's cooking here.

 Here are a few links you might find useful:

-Recipe Index featuring nearly 700 recipes and photographs that have appeared so far on this blog.
+Recipe List featuring nearly 1,000 recipes and photographs that have appeared so far on this blog.

 If you are a baker, you might also find this link useful: Vegan Baking Substitutes

 And read more about my vegan journey here.